 His classical training came by way of working alongside Chef Tori Miller of L’Etoile and Chef Shinji Muramoto of Muramoto in Madison, Wisconsin.
 Matt is the former executive chef of Wickman House, of Ellison Bay, and Trixie’s, of Ephraim.
 Matt has maintained a healthy obsession with foraging & wildcrafting for many years; ingredients that fall into place as the seasons offer up their forest harvest.

 A Door County native, Jamie Mead was raised behind the scenes of her family business, The Shoreline Restaurant, in Gills Rock.
 Many years of her parent’s culinary enthusiasm, influence, and passing of family recipes have given her the same gusto and drive to share a passion for food & culture.
 Alongside her father in the kitchen & her mother in front of house, she attuned to the rhythms of food & service.

-Jamie has been working in organic gardens for many years, both internationally and close to home, presently with Hidden Acres Gardens of Sister Bay.
-Her training in fine arts is visible through much of the marketing & photography featured in the DCU portfolio.
+Jamie has been working in organic gardens for many years, internationally and close to home, most recently for Hidden Acres Farm in Sister Bay.
+Her training in fine arts is visible through the marketing & photography featured in the DCU portfolio.